 9 am - 4 pm

-10% discount for each additional child registered during a concurrent camp session.
+10% discount for each additional child from the same household registered during a concurrent camp session.

 *Discount does not apply to extended care options.